 Vita

-Michael Rose is a post-doctoral research and lecturer with the Professorship of Governance and Sustainability at the School of Sustainability at Leuphana University Lüneburg.
+Michael Rose is a post-doctoral researcher, coordinator and lecturer with the Key Subject Area "Democratic Resilience" (as part of the "Embracing Transformation" project) at the Center for the Study of Democracy, Leuphana University Lüneburg.
 He holds a diploma (2012, University of Bamberg) and a doctorate (2016, University of Düsseldorf) in Political Science.
-He is associate editor of the Journal of Environmental Policy & Planning, co-convener of the Earth System Governance Taskforce on Knowledge Cumulation, and associated researcher at the project “Present Democracy for Future Generations” (NOVA University Lisbon).
-Research areas: sustainability governance, national sustainability institutions, proxy representation of future generations, intergenerational justice, institutions for future generations, real-world laboratories for sustainable development, and knowledge cumulation in environmental governance research.
+He is associate editor of the Journal of Environmental Policy & Planning and co-convener of the Earth System Governance Taskforce on Knowledge Cumulation.
+Research areas: sustainability and long-term governance, the sustainability state and national sustainability institutions, proxy representation of future generations, intergenerational justice, institutions for future generations, real-world laboratories for sustainable development, and knowledge cumulation in environmental governance research.

 Academic CV:

-• Since 2018: Post-Doctoral Research Associate, Research Group on Governance, Participation and Sustainability, Faculty of Sustainability, Leuphana University Lüneburg
+• 2018-2025: Post-Doctoral Research Associate, Research Group on Governance, Participation and Sustainability, School of Sustainability, Leuphana University Lüneburg

 • 2016-2018: Scientific Coordinator, head office, Center for Transformation Research and Sustainability, University of Wuppertal